 Hi, I'm Michael.

 Not too long ago, I left a full-stack Python position, and jumped in head-first into my two passions: education, and indie video games.
-When I'm not teaching a web development at UC-Berkeley Extensions, I'm making rookie mistakes with game dev so you don't have to, and writing this blog about what I learn along the way!
+When I'm not teaching web development and working on cool problems in web infrastructure, I'm making rookie mistakes with game development so you don't have to, and writing this blog about what I learn along the way!
 I hope it'll be useful for others considering a similar path, or interested in getting started with indie game development under Linux.
 If you want to contact me, click here to answer a captcha and expand my email address: [email protected] ⚹ .com (or just guess the popular email provider that starts with G).

 Excluding a driver in the OS, my game dev stack is 100% free software.

 If you are curious, this is what I use: